 D-601: Child Care Eligibility for Children Experiencing Homelessness

-For a child experiencing homelessness, as defined in the McKinney-Vento Act definition of homelessness (refer to and ), the Board must ensure that the child is initially enrolled for a period of three months.
+For a child experiencing homelessness, as defined in the McKinney-Vento Act definition of homelessness (refer to A-100 and D-601.a), the Board must ensure that the child is initially enrolled for a period of three months.

 Boards must ensure the following:

-If, during the three-month initial enrollment period, the parent of a child experiencing homelessness is unable to provide documentation verifying that the child’s age and citizenship or legal immigration status meet the requirements described in , child care is discontinued following the three-month enrollment period.
+If, during the 90-day initial enrollment period, the parent of a child experiencing homelessness is unable to provide documentation verifying that the child’s age and citizenship or legal immigration status meet the requirements described in D-101, child care is discontinued following the three-month enrollment period.

-If, during the three-month initial enrollment period, the parent of a child experiencing homelessness provides documentation of participation at any level in work, training, or education, child care continues through the end of the 12-month initial eligibility period, inclusive of the three-month initial enrollment period.
+If, during the 90-day initial enrollment period, the parent of a child experiencing homelessness provides documentation of participation at any level in work, training, or education, child care continues through the end of the 12-month initial eligibility period, inclusive of the 90-day initial enrollment period.

 Rule Reference: §809.52